 In Hadoop, there may be a several minute delay between rounds (due to Java VM issues, and since it writes all data from disk, and then re-reads it in the next round - for resiliency issues).
-This may be dramatically less in other related systems, such as Googles internet MapReduce.
-New systems (e.g. Spark, RAMCloud have bin introduced recently to specifically address this issue).
+New systems (most noteably Spark) have been introduced recently to specifically address this issue.
+They get around this rewrite-to-disk-each-round by being able to recover the content of a crashed machine by reconstructing it from the memory of all active machines (this uses some complicated bookkeeping schemes, that were quite non-trivial to get correct.)

 Last reducer.
-In general, the algorithms takes as long as the last reducer takes to finish; the next round does not start until all reducers finish.
+In general, the algorithms take as long as the last reducer takes to finish; the next round does not start until all reducers finish.
 Sometimes many things map to the same key, and then this takes much longer.
 This effect is known as the curse of the last reducer.